waku-org/specs/standards/core/rln-contract.md

 An _Expired_ membership allows sending messages for a certain period.
-The RLN proof that message senders provide to RLN Relay nodes does not prove the state of the membership, only its inclusion in the tree.
+The RLN proof that message senders provide to RLN Relay nodes does not prove the state of the membership, only its inclusion in the membership set.

-_Expired_ memberships are not proactively erased from the tree.
+_Expired_ memberships are not proactively erased from the membership set.
 An _Expired_ membership is erased only when a new membership overwrites it or when its deposit is withdrawn.
 Once erased (i.e., _Erased_ or _ErasedAwaitsWithdrawal_), the membership can no longer be used to send messages.